Sailing superstitions

 Second Monday in August

 The second Monday in August is the day when Sodom and Gomorrah came to their demise.
-It is clear that superstition is heavily influenced by Christianity… In any case, take note of potential disasters on that day…
+It is clear that Christianity heavily influences superstition… In any case, I’d like you to please take note of potential disasters on that day…

 Miscellaneous Sailing Superstitions

-Here we are at the tail end of sailor\’s superstitions with some odds and ends and some more dubious superstitions for which there are little or no references.
-If you can add your explanation then feel free to leave a comment below…
+Here, we are at the tail end of sailor’s superstitions with some odds and ends and some more dubious superstitions for which there are little or no references.
+If you can add your explanation, please leave a comment below…

 The colour green is bad luck on boats